A block MINRES algorithm based on the banded Lanczos method: Introduction

 \section{Introduction}

 We wish to efficiently solve

-where $\vek A\in\R^{n\times n}$ is a symmetric, indefinite matrix, and $\vek B\in\R^{n\times p}$, with $p$ right-hand sides.
+where $\vek A\in\R^{n\times n}$ is a symmetric, indefinite matrix, and $\vek B\in\R^{n\times p}$ with $p$ right-hand sides.
 If $p=1$, Krylov subspace methods such as the minimum residual MINRES method of Paige and Saunders \cite{Paige1975} have been shown to be effective.
 For the case $p>1$, block Krylov subspace methods have been proposed; see, e.g., \cite{FM.1997,L.2006,OLeary1980,Vital1990}.
 In general, a block Krylov subspace method functions in the same manner as a Krylov subspace method, but at each iteration the operator is applied to a block of vectors rather than just one.
-These methods generate $p$ new search directions per iteration.
+These methods generate $p$ new orthonormal basis vectors per iteration.
 Many scalar operations become operations involving small, dense matrices.
-With these methods, one can simultaneously solve the linear system for $p$ right-hand sides, or solve a system with one right-hand side but over a block Krylov subspace generated by augmenting the given right-hand side vector with random vectors (also advocated in \cite{PSS.2013}).
-Though block methods increase the per iteration costs (as measure by floating-point operation counts), they can be more efficient from the standpoint metrics related to movement of data within the computer.
+With these methods one can simultaneously solve the linear system for $p$ right-hand sides or solve a system with one right-hand side but over a block Krylov subspace.
+Though block methods increase the per iteration costs (as measured by floating-point operation counts), they can be more efficient from the standpoint metrics related to movement of data within the computer.

-Our goal in this work is to develop a method which solves (\ref{eqn.AXB}) over a block Krylov subspace, for any $p\geq 1$, designed to take advantage of the communication efficiencies of block operations (when possible) but with greater ease of implementation, specifically as it relates to breakdown of the process due to a dependent candidate basis vector being generated.
-In particular, the detection of breakdown should be possible through quantities arising in the computation.
-Therefore, we seek a Lanczos-type method to generate the block Krylov basis, which is amenable to reordering of the steps to perform as many computations in blocks (e.g., sparse block operations or dense BLAS-3 operations) as possible.
+Our goals in this work are to develop a method which \begin{enumerate} \item solves (\ref{eqn.AXB}) over a block Krylov subspace for any $p\geq 1$, \item is designed to take advantage of the communication efficiencies of block operations (when possible) but with greater ease of implementation, \item is able to detect breakdowns through quantities arising in the computation, \item and maintains the block size when a breakdown occurs. \end{enumerate} Therefore, we seek a Lanczos-type method to generate the block Krylov basis one vector per iteration, which is amenable to reordering of the steps to perform as many computations in blocks (e.g., sparse block operations or dense BLAS-3 operations) as possible.
+Furthermore, upon detection of a breakdown we prefer a strategy which maintains the block size by replacing the dependent Lanczos vector.